Character-Specific Pages: Kazuma Kiryu | Goro Majima | Akira Nishikiyama | Ichiban Kasuga

 - Four Eyes, Zero Soul: Wears glasses, and is among the evilest characters in the game.

 - Guttural Growler: Only when he shouts and screams.
-It even helps that he is voiced by Heihachi Mishima's second voice actor, Unshou Ishizuka.
+It even helps that he is voiced by Heihachi Mishima's second voice actor, Unshō Ishizuka.

 - Hate Sink: One of the series' villains who stands out for being as despicable as possible.
 With everything he does in the game, you'll be looking forward to the catharsis after seeing just how much abuse he can take.

-- Hero Killer: Ends up killing Rikiya who ends up Taking the Bullet for Kiryu.
+- Hero Killer: Ends up killing Rikiya when he Takes the Bullet for Kiryu.

 - Jerkass: He kidnapped Saki to make things harder for Nakahara, rejected Saki's mother's offer to become family, gives the Ryudo Family a tough time, destroyed Sunshine Orphanage with the help of the Hakuho Clan and put Nakahara's life in danger at a bullfighting arena.

-- Lack of Empathy: Shows absolutely no kindness at all to everyone he comes across, especially the children.
+- Lack of Empathy: Shows absolutely no kindness at all to everyone he comes across, especially women and children.